SohamBEGINS/voice_chatbot/README.md

 The chatbot utilizes a simple backend API, which processes the user's input and generates responses.
 The bot replies with either a text message or an audio file, depending on the nature of the request.

-- **Text Responses**: The chatbot provides static or dynamic text responses based on predefined scripts.
+- **Text Responses**: The chatbot provides static or dynamic text responses .
-- **Audio Responses**: If available, the bot can send a link to an audio file, which is played automatically.
 - **Speech Recognition**: The chatbot supports speech-to-text capabilities using the Web Speech API for voice inputs.

 ## Contact